Optimal Equivariant Matchings on the 6-Cube with an Application to the King Wen Sequence: Discussion

 Within each orbit, the equivariant matching must pair elements.
 For size-4 orbits, there are three equivariant pairings induced by the non-identity involutions $\comp$, $\rev$, and $\comp \circ \rev$.
 The reverse-priority rule uses $\rev$ (falling back to $\comp$ for palindromes), which minimizes cost among $\comp/\rev$ matchings.
-A mixed strategy using $\comp \circ \rev$ on orbits where $\Ham(h, \rev(h)) = 4$ achieves the global minimum cost of 96.
+Proposition~\ref{prop:k4hamming96} gives the pure Hamming minimum cost of 96 for the full $K_4$ action, but that optimum lies on the other side of the Hamming-weight phase boundary in Theorem~\ref{thm:phase}.